Mohammed20201991/OCR_HU_Tra2022/HuTRDG/README.md

 It only supports .ttf for now.
 ### For fonts testing:
-This test is important when you have new fonts to see if all alph ,letters and symbols are recognized well especialy for hungarain special char. got to [fonts_testing.py](https://github.com/Mohammed20201991/OCR_HU_Tra2022/blob/main/HuTRDG/trdg/fonts_testing.py)  script and run:
+This test is important when you have new fonts to see if all alph ,letters and symbols are recognized well especialy for Hungarian special char. got to [fonts_testing.py](https://github.com/Mohammed20201991/OCR_HU_Tra2022/blob/main/HuTRDG/trdg/fonts_testing.py)  script and run:
 ```
 python3 fonts_testing.py